-Baby at this stage is gaining more control over her body than she did when she was younger.
-She is starting to move arms and legs more smoothly and with purpose.
-Baby may begin trying to bat at things with his hands.
+Baby at this stage of week 9 is gaining more control over her/his body than they did when they were younger.
+They are starting to move arms and legs more smoothly and with purpose.
+They may begin trying to bat at things with his hands.

-Two weeks earlier Juli began to move her hand up and down, right-handed, especially when I interacted with her -- signing milk.
+Two weeks earlier the baby Juli began to move her hand up and down, right-handed, especially when I interacted with her -- signing milk.
 Juli also brought her fist to the mouth.

 This week, two month old baby Juli's movements were getting a bit more coordinated.
 She gradually gained some motor control with her hands.
 She sometimes scratched her face herself in the past, but now when she reached her face with her hands, this time the back of her hands were on her face instead.